github-education-resources/graduation/_data/geomars/geomars.md

 name: Georgia Martha Sari
 institution: Coursera
 profile_pic: geomars.jpg
-quote: ask not what you can do for your country ask what your country has provided basic citizen rights for you
+quote: ask not what you can do for your country ask what your country has provided basic rights for you
 github_user: geomars
 ---